About the Festival

 This Festival of Lights showcases spectacular light shows presented in dynamic themes with a twist of fun shows that come in unexpected flavors every year.
 Of course, people’s favorite is the fireworks display as the finale show of the festival.

 Spectators are in full excitement throughout the months of the year until December comes, which is the time of the Festival of Lights.
-But since the COVID-19 crisis broke out in 2020, it haltered all mass gatherings.
-Hence, it only made the spectators’ anticipation grow bigger and still gladly awaiting if it will be pushed through this 2021.
+This highly-anticipated event is expected to return this year in December.

-Here are the other festival events in Huddersfield that may or may not happen this year:
+Here are the other festival events in Huddersfield:

 Huddersfield Contemporary Music Festival — As the name implies, it is a music festival held yearly in Huddersfield.
 Began in 1978, it has featured avant-garde music from Louis Andriessen, Karlheinz Stockhausen, and other award-winning composers.